Asymptotic Theory of Dependent Bayesian Multiple Testing Procedures Under Possible Model Misspecification: Asymptotic analyses of multiple testing error rates

-Note that, \ref{A2} is required for both Lemma \ref{theorem:mpBFDR_form1} and \ref{lemma:fnr_bound} to hold.
-Without the condition the denominators of the bounds would become zero.
-For proper bounds of the errors and hence for the limits, \ref{A2} is necessary.

-From the above asymptotic bounds we can derive the limit and convergence rate of $\fnrx$ for the non-marginal procedure.
-We summarize the results in the following theorem. \begin{theorem} Assume conditions \ref{A1} and \ref{A2}.
+As in the case of $FDR$, similar results can also be derived for different versions of $FNR$.
+We state the result in the following theorem. \begin{theorem} Assume conditions \ref{A1} and \ref{A2}.
 Let $\tilde H_{\min}=\underset{i:d_i^t=0}{\min} J(H_{1i})$.
 Then for the non-marginal multiple testing procedure